 Where do you see your business in five years?
 Ten years?

-All over every fishermen.
+All over every fisherman.
 From the U.S. to New Zealand.
-I believe we can represent every fishermen both on and off the water.
+I believe we can represent every fisherman both on and off the water.

 Online tools for success